jxnpass/jxnpass.github.io/_posts/2025-2-21-MatrixOutlierTypes.md

 </iframe>

 ### Type C: Cellwise Replacement
 A cell value  is replaced by a specific value.
-This is inspired by the function `generateData` in the `cellWise` package (Raymaekers and Rousseeuw, 2022).
+This is based on the function `generateData` in the `cellWise` package (Raymaekers and Rousseeuw, 2022).
-* Example: a computer program randomly replaces some of the values within a column to be 3 (but some of the cells were actually 3).
+* Example: A computer program randomly replaces some values in a column with 3 — even though some original values were already 3.
 <iframe src="/assets/MO2/MVN_TypeC.html"
         width="800" height="650"
         style="border: 2px solid black; border-radius: 10px;">
 </iframe>

 ## Conclusion
-We explored the difference between cellwise and casewise outliers, as well as the styles of cellwise outliers and where they may occur in real world data.
-This article sets up our part 3 of the matrix outlier series in exploring our new algorithm competes with leading methods for cellwise detection.
+We explored the difference between cellwise and casewise outliers, along with the different types of cellwise outliers and how they appear in real-world data.
+In [Part 3](/_posts/2025-3-26-MatrixOutlierAlgorithms.md), we will examine how our new algorithm compares to leading methods for detecting cellwise outliers.